 If only we could all look into the future.
 We could maybe see why one drink was definitely a better choice than two or why staying away from that kebab shop might be a good idea.

-Unfortunately we can’t look into our own futures, but we can take a long gaze into the future of American Whiskey and where it might be headed.
-And with thanksgiving coming up, we take a look at three areas of growth that American Whiskey can be thankful for.
+Unfortunately we can’t look into our own futures, but we can take a long gaze into the future of the American Whiskey market and where it might be headed.
+And with thanksgiving coming up, we take a look at three areas of growth that the American Whiskey marketcan be thankful for.

 We talked to Jared Himstedt, Head Distiller at Balcones Distilling to get his take on it.